akshell/docs/ref/core/misc.rst

    otherwise code of a current application is searched for a file.
 A :dfn:`current application` is an executing application or an application of the latest incomplete cross-application include.
-A current application include could be relative or absolute.
+A current application include can be relative or absolute.
 A *relative include* happens if *path* doesn't begin with a slash;
    search is performed based on the directory of the including file.
 An *absolute include* happens if *path* begins with the